 Where the Ruins Meet the Sea

-Leaping off the side of your boat and into the sparkly waters of the Mediterranean is super fun.
+Leaping into the sparkly waters of the Mediterranean is super fun.
 Two things: don’t hold your nose or you’ll blow out an eardrum, and make sure your bikini bottoms or speedos are securely fastened before you jump.

 Day 1-2 - Istanbul